-In Australia, non-alcoholic fatty liver disease is the most common cause of chronic liver disease and cases are continuing to rise.
-While accurate prevalence data is limited without population-based studies, estimates track with global estimates.
-The epidemic of fatty liver disease follows the growing prevalence of overweight and obesity.
-One in four children and teens and two in three adults in Australia are considered overweight or obese.
-Based on data from member countries of the Organization for European Co-operation and Development (OECD), Australia ranks 9th of 21 countries for prevalence of overweight and obesity over 15, greater than the OECD average.
-This proportion is even higher on the list for men than for women.
-(NAFLD is also more common in men than women in Australia.)
-Unfortunately, this trend in overweight and obesity has been on the rise for many years without signs of slowing down.
-The prevalence of type 2 diabetes is also related to the rise of NAFLD and NASH.
-In parallel, prevalence of NAFLD is expected to increase by 25% by 2030, while NASH prevalence is expected to increase by 40%.
-Prevalence in children is also on the rise - which, unfortunately, carries higher rates of progression to cirrhosis, liver cancer, or end-stage liver disease requiring transplantation than adults.
+In Australia, non-alcoholic fatty liver disease is the most common cause of chronic liver disease and cases are continuing to rise.3 While accurate prevalence data is limited without population-based studies, estimates track with global estimates.4 The epidemic of fatty liver disease follows the growing prevalence of overweight and obesity.
+One in four children and teens and two in three adults in Australia are considered overweight or obese.4 Based on data from member countries of the Organization for European Co-operation and Development (OECD), Australia ranks 9th of 21 countries for prevalence of overweight and obesity over 15, greater than the OECD average.
+This proportion is even higher on the list for men than for women.5 (metabolic dysfunction-associated fatty liver disease, or MAFLD is also more common in men than women in Australia.)
+Unfortunately, this trend in overweight and obesity has been on the rise for many years without signs of slowing down.5 The prevalence of type 2 diabetes is also related to the rise of MAFLD and its more advanced form. metabolic dysfunction-associated steatohepatitis (MASH).4 In parallel, prevalence of MAFLD is expected to increase by 25% by 2030, while MASH prevalence is expected to increase by 40%.6 Prevalence in children is also on the rise - which. unfortunately, carries higher rates of progression to cirrhosis, liver cancer, or end-stage liver disease requiring transplantation than adults.^{3, 4}

-While NAFLD is the most common liver disease. excess alcohol consumption is the leading cause of cirrhosis.
-Most Australians over the age of 14 have consumed alcohol in their lifetime, with the annual consumption rate of 9.5 liters of pure alcohol per capita for this age group, above OECD averages.
-While there has been a decline in the proportion of people exceeding lifetime risk in recent decades, this improvement has paused since 2016; about 1 in 4 men and 1 in 10 women exceed these guidelines today.
-Though this decline is positive, 25% of Australians 14 or older drink at a risky level at least monthly; this is also higher in men than in women.
-An estimated 40% of liver cancer burden and nearly 20% of the chronic liver disease burden in Australia can be attributed to alcohol consumption - and liver disease is the most common cause of alcoholinduced death.
-Notably, consumption is higher in regional areas than capital cities, which suggests geographic demographic differences in risk.
+While MAFLD is the most common liver disease. excess alcohol consumption is the leading cause of cirrhosis.3 Most Australians over the age of 14 have consumed alcohol in their lifetime, with the annual consumption rate of 9.5 liters of pure alcohol per capita for this age group, above OECD averages.7 While there has been a decline in the proportion of people exceeding lifetime risk in recent decades, this improvement has paused since 2016;7 about 1 in 4 men and 1 in 10 women exceed these guidelines today.
+Though this decline is positive, 25% of Australians 14 or older drink at a risky level at least monthly; this is also higher in men than in women.7 An estimated 40% of liver cancer burden and nearly 20% of the chronic liver disease burden in Australia can be attributed to alcohol consumption - and liver disease is the most common cause of alcoholinduced death.7 Notably, consumption is higher in regional areas than capital cities, which suggests geographic demographic differences in risk.